Felice Giardini: Compositions

 Giardini was a prolific composer, writing for virtually every genre which then existed.
 His two main areas, however, were opera and chamber music.
 Virtually all of his music is out of print with the exception of a few songs and works of chamber music.
 As a string player, he knew how to make string instruments sound their best.
 His chamber music combines the so-called Style Galant with the mid-18th-century classicism of J.C.
 Bach, the Stamitzes and the Mannheim school.
 In the Style Galant, the writing emphasises the soloistic qualities of the instruments, rather than integrated part-writing, to create a whole.
 Giardini, although he did write string quartets and quartets for other instruments – a new and evolving form at the time – concentrated on writing trios, primarily those for violin, viola and cello, of which he wrote at least 18.

-Giardini is known among Protestant churches for his "Italian Hymn" or "Moscow", which often accompanies the text to the hymn "Come, Thou Almighty King" and also John Marriott's hymn "Thou whose almighty word".
+Giardini is known among Christian churches for his tune "Italian Hymn", "Trinity", or "Moscow", which often accompanies the text to the hymn "Come, Thou Almighty King" and also John Marriott's hymn "Thou whose almighty word".
 It is the tune for "Glory to God on High", which is in the Latter-day Saint hymnal.

 Family

-He married Maria Caterina Violante Vistris, a minor Italian singer, in August 1753 in Bramham.
-Both parties listed their residence at the time as Bramham Park, near Leeds; Bramham was a seat of George Fox-Lane, later created Baron Bingley.
-His wife Harriet was Giardini's most consistent patron.
+Giardini married Maria Caterina Violante Vistris, a minor Italian singer, in August 1753 in Bramham.
+Both parties listed their residence at the time as Bramham Park, near Leeds.
+Bramham was a seat of George Fox-Lane, later created Baron Bingley, whose wife Harriet was Giardini's most consistent patron.